ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 You can view all changes:

-.. http:example:: http/view-all-contract-changes.http
+.. httpexample:: http/view-all-contract-changes.http
    :code:

 All changes are also listed on the contract view.

-.. http:example:: http/view-contract.http
+.. httpexample:: http/view-contract.http
    :code: